wkusner/wkusner.github.io/_papers/p005-chirality.md

 ---
 ### Abstract:

-In this paper we propose a tensorial measure of chi- rality for curves — or more generally for 1-dimensional sets of locally-finite length — in 3-dimensional Euclidean space R3.
+In this paper we propose a tensorial measure of chirality for curves or more generally for 1-dimensional sets of locally-finite length in 3-dimensional Euclidean space.